whatisnuclear/website/reactor_history.md

 </div>

-LANL also ran LAMPRE-1, which featured fluid fuel encapsulated in tantalum tubes.
+LANL also ran LAMPRE-1, which featured molten metal fuel encapsulated in tantalum tubes.

 Oak Ridge built the 1 MWt Homogeneous Reactor Experiment-1 (HRE-1), fueled with highly-enriched uranium as uranyl sulfate in an aqueous solution to prove